fernando-a-moreira/desafio/README.md

     h.
 All ports target of requests and the number of requests made over each one

+    The final_report.txt will be generated in the same location you run the main script

 2) What you need to execute the script: